Westworld Season-Two Finale: Our 8 Biggest Questions and Theories

 Has Westworld ever shown us the real world?

-When Dolores and Bernard enter the Forge in search of the true system underneath, they find it at a recreation of James Delos’ retirement party: The “system” has taken on the persona of Logan Delos, as reconstructed by his father’s memories.
+When Dolores and Bernard enter the Forge in search of the true system underneath, they find it at a recreation of James Delos’s retirement party: The “system” has taken on the persona of Logan Delos, as reconstructed by his father’s memories.
 But if the system can recreate memories so precisely, how many sequences from the “real” world have we actually seen this season?
 It doesn’t seem coincidental that one the season’s first major scenes took place at that party, when Dolores stumbled across a drug-addled Logan.
 Was that a simulation or a memory?
 If you fall deep enough down the rabbit hole of Westworld, you may ask yourself: What’s the difference?
 If the Forge is designed to replicate memories, does it matter if we’re watching the real thing or a simulation?
 Ow, my head hurts a little bit.

 Does an inevitable moment define every person’s life?